-- Exercise as punishment or withholding activity as punishment or to make-up coursework
+- \ Exercise as punishment or withholding activity as punishment or to make-up coursework

-- Putting students on display
+- \ Putting students on display

-- Full-sided games
+- \ Full-sided games

-- Student captains choose teams
+- \ Student captains choose teams

-- Exclusion or basis from participation for any reason
+- \ Exclusion or basis from participation for any reason

-- Activities without learning objectives
+- \ Activities without learning objectives

-- No assessment
+- \ No assessment

 Physical education classes should not be taken away for school functions, makeup tests, and so forth.
 These classes are required by the state and need to provide sufficient time for students to develop the necessary skills to achieve each standard and outcome at a proficiency level.
-Lastly, human target games (e.g., dodge ball) and drills that promote aggressive behaviors by attacking and overpowering other humans are not be permitted.
+Dodgeball and drills that may lead to aggressive behaviors shall be closely supervised and emphasize overall physical fitness while supporting the emotional and physical safety of the students.